Afnanaal/SDAIA-AI-Assignments/Assignment2/README.md

 # 🧰 Tools Used
 1. internet_search(query)
 A mock search tool that returns 3 URLs.
-(Used because the assignment focuses on agent logic, not real search APIs.)

 2. fetch_url(url)
 Fetches the raw text content from a given URL.